Eyre Bird Observatory

 accommodation prices and further information contact Eyre Bird

 Observatory by telephoning (08) 9039 3450 or Fax (08) 9039 3440.
-Alternatively view the Eyre Bird Observatory Accommodation page for the most current accommodation rates.
+Alternatively view the Eyre Bird Observatory visitor and accommodation link on that page for the most current accommodation rates.

 Email contact can be made at eyrebirdobs@bigpond.com.

 To avoid disappointment advance bookings are essential.
-For